SoumyaEXE/soumya.github.io/_posts/2021-03-30-Wreath-Writeup.markdown

 ![](/reports/Wreath/image78.png)

-Following the creation of the script, I compiled this program with mcs, a C# compiler:
+Following the creation of the script, I compiled this program with mcs, a C# compiler\:

 ![](/reports/Wreath/image26.png)

 After compiling the program, I renamed malicious.exe to System.exe.
 Seeing as System is running the service we are trying to hijack, it follows that we should get a reverse shell as System when restarting the service.
-After downloading the binary to the target, I copied it over to the C:\\Program Files (x86)\\System Explorer\\ directory.
+After downloading the binary to the target, I copied it over to the C\:\\Program Files (x86)\\System Explorer\\ directory.

 ![](/reports/Wreath/image19.png)

-With the malicious binary in place, I set up a netcat listener on port 443 (as specified in the C# code) before restarting the service:
+With the malicious binary in place, I set up a netcat listener on port 443 (as specified in the C# code) before restarting the service\:

 ![](/reports/Wreath/image57.png)

-Typing sc stop SystemExplorerHelpService (to stop the service) and sc start SystemExplorerHelpService (to start the service) resulted in a reverse shell as System:
+Typing sc stop SystemExplorerHelpService (to stop the service) and sc start SystemExplorerHelpService (to start the service) resulted in a reverse shell as System\:

 ![](/reports/Wreath/image2.png)

 ### Data Exfiltration

 Now, with a reverse shell as System, we can extract the stored credentials on this system.
 Mimikatz cannot be used as Antivirus is installed on this machine.
 However, because we are System, we can copy the SAM and SYSTEM files and locally extract the stored hashes.
-I set up an SMB server on my machine to download the files with sudo impacket-smbserver share . -smb2support -username 0xd4y -password pass and transferred the SAM and SYSTEM hives as follows:
+I set up an SMB server on my machine to download the files with sudo impacket-smbserver share . -smb2support -username 0xd4y -password pass and transferred the SAM and SYSTEM hives as follows\:

 ![](/reports/Wreath/image61.png)